 “What’s wrong?
 It was great until I saw your tears,” I ask.

 All I could think is we were two hapless bottoms, unable to satisfy each other.
 I kiss him gently, but that was the opposite of what he wants.
 He reaches his arms around me, hugging me as tightly as he can.
 It’s a disaster.
 The tears run out.
 He’s soon sound asleep on my chest.
 My proudest quality, my dick, let us down.
 The old me would have fucked Jack until he begged me to finish.
 I need to call Dr. Kam for advice.
 Maybe that’s what’s wrong.
-I’m over-analyzed and incapable of being a teen-age animal.
+I over-analyze and am incapable of being a teen-age animal.
 I slap my dick and fall asleep locked in our embrace.
 I dream about bowling.

 I awake early, to go milk the cows with ‘Gator.
-Jack is snuggled up next to me, as is his want.
+Jack is snuggled up next to me, as is his wont.
 It feels nice to wake up in his embrace.
 Our failed sexscapade that night is now a dull memory.
 John Boy’s morning wood presses between my butt cheeks.
-Avoiding a repeat of the previous failure, I roll him over My previous reluctance to meet his need makes his eyes search wildly for my intention.
+Avoiding a repeat of the previous failure, I roll him over.
+My previous reluctance to meet his need makes his eyes search wildly for my intention.
 He isn’t to be denied.
 My dick strains to be inside him.

 I stare back intently as my dick knows what it wants.